 A few meta-analyses and comprehensive review studies have found that these medications do not have (or have a very little) impact on mild and moderate short-term depression.

-The big problem here is that antidepressants have a lot of adverse effects.
-Changes in weight, sleep, emotions, are just a few reasons why patients tend to quit their therapies.
+The big problem here is that antidepressants have a lot of adverse side-effects.
+Changes in weight, sleep, emotions, are just some of the reasons why patients stop using them.

-Is this the reason why people that suffer from depression tend to use cannabis more?
-What happens if we combine antidepressants and cannabis?
+Is this why people who suffer from depression tend to use cannabis more?
+What happens when we mix antidepressants with cannabis?

-Research and users’ experiences on mixing weed with antidepressants
+Research and anecdotal evidence on mixing weed with antidepressants

 Researchers from the Division of Child and Adolescent Psychiatry at the University of Connecticut Health Center made a review of published reports on cannabis and antidepressants interaction.
 As they pointed out, there have been only a few cases reported on adverse effects as a result of mixing cannabis and antidepressant drugs.
 (2)

-As of recently, there have been several reports dealing with how CBD (the second most prominent cannabinoid in marijuana) interacts with pharmaceuticals.
+As of recently, there have been several reports on how CBD interacts with pharmaceuticals.
 These findings claim that CBD deactivates P450 liver enzymes, which metabolize the majority of the drugs we use today.
 (3)

-Luckily for us, this interaction is noticeable only if we take higher doses of CBD, and are negligible in lower doses of 2-10 mg/day.
+Luckily for us, this interaction is noticeable only if we take higher doses of CBD, and it’s negligible in lower doses of 2-10 mg/day.

-I’d also like to stress that some reports claim that older antidepressants tend to produce more adverse effects when combined with cannabis, but newer generations of these medications tend to have a lower risk of negatively interacting with cannabis.
+I’d also like to stress that some reports claim that older antidepressants tend to produce more adverse effects when combined with cannabis, however, newer generations of antidepressants reportedly have a lower risk of negatively interacting with cannabis.

 Medical experts, speaking from their experience with patients using antidepressants in combination with cannabis, say that the biggest problem is the inability to know which adverse effects to expect from the combination.

-To find out what patients who like to smoke cannabis while taking antidepressants have to say about their experience, I did a little research online and found some interesting threads on Reddit.
+To find out what patients who like to smoke cannabis while taking antidepressants have to say about their experience, I did a little research online and found some interesting threads.

 A lot of patients say they usually don’t experience any adverse effects when combining SSRIs with marijuana.